mushorg/tanner/docs/source/emulators.rst

 To mimic this functionality the user input is injected to a vulnerable custom class with magic methods and then it is passed to php sandbox to get the injection results.

+**Important Note:** You will need to expose the vulnerable code to the attacker using your own suitable method.
+The default vulnerable code is `here`_.
+But you can always add your own custom class if needed.

 CRLF Emulator
 ~~~~~~~~~~~~~